ms-studio/minimalistic-event-manager/readme.txt

 == Changelog ==

+= 1.0.8 =

+* widget bugfix: when number of upcoming events is greater than display limit, events in the near future should be displayed first.
+* removed useless html tag in widget output, thanks to @macemmek
+* fixed warning message, thanks to @danhollywells

 = 1.0.7 =

-* do not load the widget code if PHP is lower than 5.3.
+* do not load the widget code if PHP is lower than 5.3, to avoid white screen of death.

 = 1.0.6 =